- Understanding the Importance of Site Reliability Engineering in FinOps

 The fast growth of FinTech brings tricky scaling problems.
 Companies get more customers and new services.

 So systems must handle bigger loads and adjust to changing market conditions.
-Growing infrastructure while staying reliable as demand explodes is a huge hurdle for SRE teams in FinTech companies.
+Growing FinTech infrastructure reliability while staying reliable as demand explodes is a huge hurdle for SRE teams in FinTech companies.

 Strategies for Overcoming SRE Challenges in FinTech